-Building the best Computer for Animation requires some specific Hardware Components and just a tiny bit of insight into the inner workings of 2D & 3D Animation Software and how they use the hardware.
+Building the best Computer for Animation requires some specific Hardware Components and just a tiny bit of insight into the inner workings of 2D & 3D Animation Software and how they use your PC’s hardware.

-Browsing for new Computer Parts is always a lot of fun and in this article, you might find a few things that will make that process easier and even more interesting!
+Browsing for new Computer Parts is always a lot of fun and in this article, you will find a few things that will make that process easier and let you optimize your workloads.

 Now, this Article “Best Computer for Animation” is structured into three parts:

-- The first being how Animation Software utilizes the Hardware.
+- How Animation Software utilizes your PC’s Hardware.

-- The second being insight and recommendations on what Hardware Parts are important and best for a Computer for Animation.
+- Insight and recommendations on what Hardware Parts are important and best for a Computer for Animation.

-- And the last Part gives you finished Desktop Computer Builds in different Price Tiers if you would just like to see how a complete Computer Build for Animation would look like within your budget.
+- Finished Desktop Computer Builds in different Price Tiers that lets you see how a completed Computer Build for Animation would look like within your budget.

 Before we take a look at what hardware we should put in our best Computer for Animation let’s see how Animation Tasks actually use the Hardware.